Love-and-Tolerance/Villager-Skin-Pack/README.md

 ## License

 This resource pack is licensed under The MIT License (MIT), with the exception of the community made skins located [here][nonmit location], these skins were taken from the Community Skin Pack, and created by the community for anyone to use.
-All rights belong to their repsective owners.
+All rights belong to their respective owners.
 You can rad our full license [here][license].

 The Community Skin Pack can be found [here][community skin pack].